tgirke/rcf/alerts.md

 #### Update: 3:30 PM
 The AC units have been restored and the systems admins are trying to restart the systems.

+#### Update: 4:00 PM
+ssh is working again and the queue can be checked.

 We will keep you posted on the status.